-When submitting a proposal via email, the technical proposal, the cost proposal and the DHSS IT REQUIREMENTS must be saved as separate, clearly labeled PDF documents, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
+When submitting a proposal via email, the technical proposal and cost proposal must be saved as separate, clearly labeled PDF documents, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the offeror's name).
 The maximum size of a single email (including all text and attachments) that can be received by the State is 20mb (megabytes).
-If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes; each email must complying with the requirements above.
+If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes; each email must comply with the requirements above.
 Please also include an indication of multiple email submissions (1 of 2, 2 of 2, etc).

-It is the offeror's responsibility to ensure that the Procurement Officer has received the proposal in full, prior to the deadline.
+It is the offeror's responsibility to ensure that the issuing agency has received the proposal in full, prior to the deadline.
 The Procurement Officer will respond to the email to confirm receipt.
-If you do not receive a confirmation, it is your responsibility to contact the Procurement Officer to confirm.
+If offeror does not receive a confirmation, it is offeror's responsibility to contact the Procurement Officer to confirm.
 The State is not responsible for lost, unreadable, or corrupt emails, or missing attachments.